reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 ### `mapStateToProps` Functions Should Be Pure and Synchronous

 Much like a Redux reducer, a `mapStateToProps` function should always be 100% pure and synchronous.
-It should simply take `state` (and `ownProps`) as arguments, and return the data the component needs as props.
+It should only take `state` (and `ownProps`) as arguments, and return the data the component needs as props without mutating those arguments.
 It should _not_ be used to trigger asynchronous behavior like AJAX calls for data fetching, and the functions should not be declared as `async`.

 ## `mapStateToProps` and Performance